owldance/hootNAS/live-boot/README.md

 /lib/live/boot/????-*
 ```
 It sources the files using the source `.` (dot) command, which executes the
 commands in the file in the current shell environment.
-Nothing gets executed
+Nothing actually gets
-during the sourceing of the files, only functions and some variables are
+executed during the sourceing of these files, only functions and some variables
-defined.
+are defined.

 The files in `/lib/live/boot/` are sourced in alphabetical order, so
 `0001-init-vars.sh` is sourced first, and `9990-toram-todisk.sh` is